jcmontigny-fox/ansible_swarm/README.md

 ------------------

 Jean-Christophe Montigny ( https://github.com/jcmontigny )
-With insights from Antoine Lecouey
+With inspiration from the role by atosatto ( https://github.com/atosatto/ansible-dockerswarm ) with some modifications